SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 In Singapore the provision of subsidised public sporting infrastructure has failed to keep pace with the recent urban expansion and population growth.

-Aside from the matter of infrastructure, opening hours of some of the sporting facilities may also need to be reassessed.
+The infrastructure matter aside, opening hours of some of the sporting facilities may also need to be reassessed.
 Given that many Singapore residents work long hours, the operating hours of sporting and recreational amenities should reflect the city’s work-centric culture.
-(With an average of 47 working hours per week for a full-time employed resident, Singapore typically tops the international working time rankings, according to the latest government data) (for more information on this topic, please read ‘The future of sportification in Singapore’).
+(With an average of 47 working hours per week for a full-time employed resident, Singapore typically tops the international working time rankings, according to the latest government data) (for more information on this topic, please read the chapter on ‘The Future of Sportification in Singapore’).

 Copyright © 2017 SPORTIFY CITIES.
 All rights reserved.